braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization.md

 {% endtab %}
 {% endtabs %}

-There are additional relevant resources on this topic available here (https://medium.com/google-developers/android-data-binding-recyclerview-db7c40d9f0e4).
+There are additional relevant resources on this topic available [here](https://medium.com/google-developers/android-data-binding-recyclerview-db7c40d9f0e4).

 ### Setting a Custom Content Cards Click Listener

-You can handle Content Cards clicks manually by setting a custom Content Cards click listener.
+You can handle Content Cards clicks manually by setting a custom click listener.
 This enables use cases such as selectively using the native web browser to open web links.

 #### Step 1: Implement a Content Cards Click Listener

-Create a class that implements IContentCardsActionListener and register it with `AppboyContentCardsManager`.
-Implement the `onContentCardClicked()`` method, which will be called when the user clicks a content card.
+Create a class that implements [IContentCardsActionListener](43) and register it with `AppboyContentCardsManager`.
+Implement the `onContentCardClicked()` method, which will be called when the user clicks a content card.

 #### Step 2: Instruct Braze to Use Your Content Card Click Listener